ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-6/section-4/4-map-to-boolean-pattern.md

-# Chapter 4: The "Map to Boolean, then Aggregate" Pattern
+# The "Map to Boolean, then Aggregate" Pattern

 In the previous chapter, we developed `TL.all` and `TL.any` for aggregating conditions from a `list<Timeline<bool>>`.
 But what if our source data is not inherently boolean?